Victorian Side Return Extensions: Small Spaces, Big Results

 The extension itself is usually made up of glass, metal, or brick, with the use of reclaimed materials growing in popularity in recent years.
 The style choices tend to fall into two categories: either to fit in with the feel of the original building or to completely contrast it.
 For example, single pitch roofs are a popular choice as they can complement the lean-to architecture of the original building, whereas oriel window seats that jutt out of the wall create an entirely modern feel when juxtaposed with 150 year old brickwork.

 There’s so much scope for use of side returns, from modest kitchen expansions to elaborate redefinitions of space, especially if the building has a basement, or if you want to develop upwards as well.
-An interesting example of a project Cantifix have worked on within older buildings is the Victorian Remix, which included a pool and a glass box standing at over 6m tall!
+An interesting example of a project Cantifix have worked on within older buildings is the Victorian Remix, which included a swimming pool and a glass box standing at over 6m tall!

 The use of glass roofing and large glass sliding doors are a key feature of these types of extension; as you are widening the room, it can help to have a glass roof to fill in the side that does not already have a ceiling, negating the need for much electric lighting for most of the day.